maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 More precisely from the [eBPF Docs](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_get_stackid/):

-> Walk a user or a kernel stack and return its id.
-To achieve this, the helper needs ctx, which is a pointer to the context on which the tracing program is executed, and a pointer to a map of type `BPF_MAP_TYPE_STACK_TRACE`.
+> Walk a user or a kernel stack and return its `id`.
+To achieve this, the helper needs `ctx`, which is a pointer to the context on which the tracing program is executed, and a pointer to a map of type `BPF_MAP_TYPE_STACK_TRACE`.

 For example: